Sankt Annæ Plads 7: Wuldem and Kraft, 17991827

 Wuldem's property was home to three households at the time of the 1801 census.
 One of them consisted of Wuldem.
-Another one consisted of sea captain Hans Keyser and assistant N. Nielsen.
-A third one consisted of sea captain Andreas Stockgaard, his wife Bertha Marie (née Lund), one daughter and one maid.
+Another consisted of sea captain Hans Keyser and assistant N. Nielsen.
+A third consisted of sea captain Andreas Stockgaard, his wife Bertha Marie (née Lund), one daughter and one maid.

 Wulden's property was listed as No. 110 in the new cadastre of 1806.
 In 1811, he sold it to warehouse manager Christian Kraft.
 It is unclear whether Kraft ever had his home in the building.
 In 1812, Wuldem's widow was still residing in the ground floor apartment.
 N. Nielsen (cf. the 1801 census) was still residing in the first floor apartment.
 V. Schou, a kammerråd, was a resident of the building in 1819.